brunomsantiago/mip_python/readme.md

 ```
 ## Method 2: Call powershell standard tool from  Python

-This method involves using a PowerShell command as a subprocess to apply the sensitivity label.
-It relies on the [Set-AIPFileLabel](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipfilelabel?view=azureipps) PowerShell tool, which requires only the `filepath` and `label_id` for the sensitivity label.
+This method involves using a powershell command as a subprocess to apply the sensitivity label.
+It relies on the [Set-AIPFileLabel](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipfilelabel?view=azureipps) powershell tool, which requires only the `filepath` and `label_id` for the sensitivity label.

 Note that some sensitivity labels may have a `MainLabelId` and a `SubLabelId`.
 In such cases, only the `SubLabelId` should be used as the `label_id` with the `Set-AIPFileLabel` tool, as stated in the [tool's documentation](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipfilelabel?view=azureipps).

 The main advantage of this method is it uses an official tool.
 However you can only use it in a Windows machine within the organization, which may limit some applications.
 Also I have conducted some tests using this method and found it may make take several seconds to apply the label to each file.

-To find the label_id you can inspect the office document custom properties or use other PowerShell called [Get-AIPFileStatus](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/get-aipfilestatus?view=azureipps), which several properties including `MainLabelId` and a `SubLabelId`.
+To find the label_id you can inspect the office document custom properties or use other powershell called [Get-AIPFileStatus](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/get-aipfilestatus?view=azureipps), which several properties including `MainLabelId` and a `SubLabelId`.

 The code snippet below ([mip_powershell.py](https://github.com/brunomsantiago/mip_python/blob/main/mip_powershell.py)) demonstrates two Python functions, one to  find the `label_id` and other apply the sensitivity label to file to.